Dylan-JD/Trojanmap/REPORT.md

 4) Covert two strings to the lower cases
 5) If the input name is found in the node's name and the index is 0, push the node’s name into result vector
 #### 2.1.2.Time Complexity Analysis
 O(n*m), n is the length of input name, m is the size of data.
+We need to traverse all nodes on the map and compare two strings.
 #### 2.1.3.Time Spent
 Time taken by function: 0 ms
 #### 2.1.4 helper functions